We believe students will rise to a CHALLENGE.

 The weekly seminars give students additional opportunities to hone skills in exposition, speaking, and debate as well as to explore more advanced topics in research and logic seminars.

 Abstract thinking is now put into practice as students solve problems, write original papers and speeches, and lead discussions.

-- Tutors facilitate class discussions, maintain communication with parents and students regarding student progress, and partner with parents to hold students accountable for their course work.
+- Directors facilitate class discussions, maintain communication with parents and students regarding student progress, and partner with parents to hold students accountable for their course work.